 Simulation Education Certificate Faculty

-The Simulation Education Graduate Certificate program is taught by experts in the field of patient simulation.
+The Simulation Education Certificate program is taught by experts in the field of patient simulation.
 The faculty have years of experience, typically learning how to integrate simulation into the curriculum before there were journals, listservs, and research to assist in the process!
 Faculty have served on the Board of Directors for the International Nursing Association for Clinical Simulation and Learning, as well as held leadership positions in other simulation projects.
 Dr. Nicole Harder of Manitoba, Canada, and Dr. Barbara Sittner of Lincoln, Nebraska, are nurse educators who are actively involved with the International Nursing Association for Clinical Simulation and Learning organization and active in simulation scholarship (publications, presentation, research).

 Nicole Harder, PhD, RN